precice/precice.github.io/pages/docs/installation/installation-source-configuration.md

 PRECICE_TEST_TIMEOUT_LONG | Integer | 180 | Timeout for big test suites
 PRECICE_TEST_TIMEOUT_SHORT | Integer | 20 | Timout for small test suites
 PRECICE_CTEST_MPI_FLAGS | String | | Additional flags to pass to `mpiexec` when running the tests.

+## The next step

+preCICE is now configured and the build system has been generated.
+The next step covers how to [build preCICE](installation-source-building).